-Ultimately, should FDA decide the only means to achieve their stated objectives is to move forward with a total ban on menthol cigarettes, the Agency should conduct a study on how the ban would impact domestic leaf demand as suggested in Proposed Alternative 2.
-Regardless of that decision, FDA should extend the effective date to a minimum of two years to ensure the Agency does not run afoul of the procedural restrictions in the Tobacco Control Act or advantage foreign-grown tobacco.
+Ultimately, should FDA decide the only means to achieve their stated objectives is to move forward with a total ban on flavored cigars, the Agency should conduct a study on how the ban would impact domestic leaf demand as suggested in Proposed Alternative 2.
+Regardless of that decision, FDA should extend the effective date to a minimum of two years to ensure the agency does not run afoul of the procedural restrictions in the Tobacco Control Act or advantage foreigngrown tobacco.